canada-ca/digital-playbook-guide-numerique/en/5-work-in-open-by-default.md

 **[TODO: Add/revise introductory text]**

+Make all source code open and reusable under an appropriate open source software licence, so that other developers can:

+- benefit from your work and build on it
+- learn from your experiences
+- identify parts of your code for reuse which you might not have recognised yourself

-All solutions should be developed in the open, unless doing so would violate legislation or policy.
-This includes working in the open, sharing any and all data and information produced in developing the solution, and making the final solution available as open source.
+This includes working in the open, sharing any and all data and information produced in developing the solution, and making the final solution available as open source software.
+Publishing your code and data from the beginning of your technology project or programme will encourage:

-Make all new source code open and reusable, and publish it under appropriate licences (or provide a convincing explanation as to why this can't be done for specific subsets of the source code).

-Making your source code open means:

-- other services can reuse the software you've created
-- other services don't end up doing work you've already done and you reduce costs in government as a whole
-- you avoid starting technology contracts that you can't end easily

-**(Digital Service Standard (UK))**

-Make all new source code open by default.

-It’s important to share your source code so others with a similar need can reuse it.

-Open source helps to:

-- reduce costs for your project and others’
-- avoid lock-in
-- stop duplication
-- increase transparency
-- add benefits, from improvements by other developers.

-**(Digital Service Standard (AU))**
+- clearer documentation, making it easier for your team to maintain the code, track changes to it and for other people to use it
+- cleaner and well-structured code that is easier to maintain
+- processes that will allow you to continuously publish code as it is written
+- clarity around data that needs to remain protected and how that's achieved
+- suggestions about how the code can be improved or where security can be improved
+- others to contribute ideas as the project is in progress

 </div>